ivanvia7/GoodDataListEditor/README.md

-# Automation Tool for Adding Contacts
+# Automation Tool for Adding Contacts to GoodData

 ## Overview
 This automation tool leverages Playwright to automate the process of logging into a web application and adding contacts based on a list of user IDs.
 The tool is designed to streamline the task of managing contacts efficiently and accurately.